-9.8 Limiter.
+9.8 Limiter

 A limiter is a dynamic processor used to control volume levels and also to avoid clipping.
-Play+ has a limiter located in the master output section.
+Play has a limiter located in the master output section.
 The limiter also has sidechain functionality through the selectable presets.

 The behaviour of a limiter can be controlled by envelopes and may include many other features.
-In Play+ the behaviour and limiter style is 'hard wired' into a number of available presets.
+In play the behaviour and limiter style is 'hard wired' into a number of available presets.

 An option often seen within limiters is to sidechain the gain reduction.
 This means another source will be used to attenuate the audio based on the source audio sound characteristics.
-In Play+, any track can be used as a sound source for sidechaining the limiter.
+In Play, any track can be used as a sound source for sidechaining the limiter.

-The threshold is the only adjustable parameter in Play+ and is controlled with the limiter parameter knob.
+The threshold is the only adjustable parameter in Play and is controlled with the limiter parameter knob.

 LoFi Drone Pattern 5

-Master Volun ne
+Master Volume

 -15 dB

 Limiter (Nice And Low)

-Limiter (Nice -11 dB

-Limiter (Nice -11 dB

-Limiter (Nice -11 dB
+-11 dB